folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Yeah, the cross is foolish to the perishin'" > Foolish to the perishing

-* By saying “the cross is foolish to the perishing” Lecrae is quoting from a passage in St. Paul’s first letter to the Church in the Greek city of Corinth.
-In that passage St. Paul acknowledges that Jesus’s death on the cross must seem foolish from the perspective of non-Christians who made choices based on the supposed wisdom of Greek philosophy.
+* By saying “the cross is foolish to the perishing,” Lecrae is quoting from a passage in St. Paul’s first letter to the Church in the Greek city of Corinth.
+In that passage, St. Paul acknowledges that Jesus's death on the cross must seem foolish from the perspective of non-Christians who made choices based on the supposed wisdom of Greek philosophy.

   * *For **the word of the cross is foolishness to those who are dying, but to us who are being saved it is the power of God**.
 For it is written,